ernestojimenezruiz/logmap-conservativity/README.md

 	3. The "asp" folder contains the logic programs needed by the SCC repair algorithm
 	4. The "resources" folder contains some example ontologies used in the tests

-See the [v1.0 release](https://github.com/ernestojimenezruiz/logmap-conservativity/releases/download/v1.0/logmap-conservativity-kr2016-release.zip) as example. `java -jar logmap-conservativity-1.0.0` runs the class _main.MainKR16_.
+Check out the running example in the [v1.0 release](https://github.com/ernestojimenezruiz/logmap-conservativity/releases/download/v1.0/logmap-conservativity-kr2016-release.zip). `java -jar logmap-conservativity-1.0.0` runs the class _main.MainKR16_.

 ## References